MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 ## Providing feedback on experimental features

-To provide feedback on Edge DevTools experiments, or anything else related to DevTools.
+To provide feedback on Edge DevTools experiments, or anything else related to DevTools:

 *   Send your feedback using the Feedback icon in the DevTools
 *   Tweet at [@EdgeDevTools][TwitterEdgedevtools]